Do you care for a loved one at home?

-A dementia diagnosis is life-changing for the individual affected and their families.
+Will be life-changing for the individual affected and their families.
 Many people wish to care for their loved ones at home since this is the environment in which they feel most comfortable.

 If your loved one is living with dementia and you’d like to find out how you can support them at home, keep reading:

 The mind of someone living with dementia is often disoriented – particularly as they progress towards the later stages.
 This can lead to unpredictable emotions, and the individual may find it hard to make decisions – particularly when they are presented with too much choice.